Sarahhannouch/Research-/README.md

 ## 📂 Contents

-- `Final_Paper_Draft.pdf`: The final APA-style research paper (Deliverable 4).
+- `Final Paper`: The final APA-style research paper (Deliverable 4).
-- `Presentation_Slides.pptx`: A 14-minute presentation outlining key findings (Deliverable 3).
+- `Presentation`: A 14-minute presentation outlining key findings (Deliverable 3).
-- `Code/`: Python scripts and notebooks used for quantitative analysis.
+- `Code`: Python scripts and notebooks used for quantitative analysis.
-- `Data/`: Datasets related to cryptocurrency prices and regulatory events.
+- `Data and Charts`: Datasets related to cryptocurrency prices and regulatory events.

 ## 🔧 Tools & Technologies